Skip to Content

 the lymph nodes in the pelvis, belly, or lower back and pelvis.

 Recurrent testicular cancer may be treated with chemotherapy, surgery to remove lymph nodes, or radiation.
-Sometimes high doses of chemotherapy are needed.
-If these treatments don't work, then high-dose chemotherapy with stem cell transplant may be tried.
+Chemotherapy may be followed by surgery to remove any remaining cancer.

 There are no proven ways to prevent